One of nature’s most powerful antioxidants

 Purple Sweet Potato

-His scientific review paper on “The Okinawan Diet: Health Implications of a Low-Calorie, Nutrient-Dense, Antioxidant-Rich Dietary Pattern Low in Glycemic Load” published in Journal of the American College of Nutrition.
+His scientific review paper on “The Okinawan Diet” was published in Journal of the American College of Nutrition.

-Incorporate our Purple Sweet Potato flour into your daily bakes now!
+Incorporate our Purple Sweet Potato powder into your daily bakes, baby puree, or use as soup thickener.

-By adding the anthocyanin-rich black rice extract into bread flour, the National University of Singapore (NUS) food scientists created healthier, diabetic-friendly purple bread.
+By adding the anthocyanin-rich black rice extract into bread flour, the National University of Singapore (NUS) food scientists created healthier, diabetic-friendly purple bread [Link to press release].

 “Rich in cancer-fighting antioxidants, digested 20% slower than regular white bread,” this purple bread has lower glycemic index than normal white bread, reported CNN.
 [Link to news]

-Now you can also make diabetic-friendly baked goods using our Organic Black Rice flour!
+Now you can also make diabetic-friendly bread, nutritious baby puree, and more using our Heirloom Black Rice flour!